JnBrymn/JnBrymn.github.io/_posts/2014-05-04-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "My first post!"
+title:  "Welcome to Jekyll!"
+date:   2014-05-04 20:55:02
 categories: jekyll update
 ---
 Here is an example MathJax inline rendering \\( 1/x^{2} \\), and here \\( x_4 \\) is a block rendering:
 \\[ \frac{1}{n^{2}} \\]

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets: